-Going through a breakup is one of the toughest things we have to go face in life, because getting hurt when you are in love is no cakewalk.
-So, when you are overwhelmed by your emotions and cannot verbally put your thoughts across to your loved one, writing it all down might prove to be easier.
-A letter for breaking up with someone you love is the best solution to avoid an extreme confrontation and endless drama.
+Going through a breakup is one of the toughest things one has to face in life, because getting hurt when you are in love is no cakewalk.
+So, when you are overwhelmed by your emotions and find it difficult to verbally put your thoughts across to your loved one, writing it all down might prove to be easier.
+A letter for breaking up with someone you love is one of the best possible solution to avoid an extreme confrontation and endless drama.

 18 Sample Letters For Breaking Up With Someone You Love

-How does one begin to write a good enough letter for breaking up with someone you love that includes all the things you want to put across to your partner?
+How do you even write a good enough letter for breaking up with someone you love, that includes all the things you want to put across to your partner?
 The best and simplest solution to this is to be as honest as possible and to keep it simple.
-Do not over-explain yourself because you might end up making things confusing or missing the main point entirely.
+Avoid over-explaining yourself or going out of your way to drive the point home lest things get confusing.

-When the emotions of a breakup are overflowing, it may be hard to compose a well-written, goodbye emotional breakup letter to boyfriend, so the samples listed below may be of a little help.
+An overflow of emotions might be making it hard for you to compose a well-written, goodbye emotional breakup letter to someone you love, so the samples listed below can be your guide in writing a breakup letter.

-Though each breakup letter surely needs to be written from a personal perspective, these letters can help you through the process of getting it all out by putting everything down on paper.
+Though it surely needs to be written from a personal perspective, these samples can help you through the process of getting it all out by putting everything down on paper.

-1. Break up letter to someone who hurt you
+1. Breakup letter for someone who hurt you

-I have tried to get over the fact that you kept hurting me so much in the past couple of months.
+I have tried to get over the fact that you kept hurting me so much in the past few months.
 I tried to explain the situation and my problems to you on multiple occasions, but you were barely there to listen.

 Your emotional and physical unavailability when I attempted to deal with all our problems has hurt me.
-I think the way you invalidate everything that I share with you and always neglect my emotions is very toxic in nature and is harming me.
+The way you invalidate everything that I share with you and always neglect my emotions is harming me.

-Your lack of effort in the relationship is something that I no longer want to build a future around.
-So, today, I have chosen to move on from this relationship and try to make a better future for myself.
-I think I deserve someone who values me more than you ever did.
+Your lack of effort in making the relationship work is something that I no longer want to build a future around.
+So, today, I have chosen to move on from this emotionally abusive relationship and try to make a better future for myself.
+I deserve someone who values me more than you ever did.
 I am sorry that I am ending things with you but I need to prioritize myself and my mental health over everything else.

-I wish you all the best for your life ahead.
+I wish you all the best for all your future endeavors.

-How do you tell someone you love and who loves you that you are not mentally ready for a long term commitment?
-There is hardly any easy way to do it, but composing a letter for breaking up with someone you love that bares it all might just help to ease the way.
+How do you tell your partner that you are not mentally ready for a long-term commitment?
+There is hardly any easy way to do it, but composing a letter for breaking up with the love of your life in order to bare it all might just help to ease the way.
 Here is a little example of a letter when you are not ready to commit.

-But currently, that is more than I can offer.
+But currently, I have different future plans.
 I am dealing with a lot in my life and I am just not ready to commit to anyone now.
-You believe in marriage and a stable relationship, and I want to live every day as it comes, and this difference can’t be the foundation of any relationship.
-I think it would be best if we part ways before we end up hurting each other even more.
+You believe in marriage and a stable relationship, and I want to live every day as it comes, both of us are going on two different paths which can’t lay the foundation of any relationship.
+I think it would be best if we avoid blame games and go our separate ways before hurting each other even more.

 3. An honest letter for when you have fallen in love with someone else

-The situation gets really messy in a relationship when you have fallen in love with someone else and have no clue how to say it out loud.
-In such a case, how do you write it?
+The situation gets really messy in a relationship when you have fallen in love with someone else and have no clue how to say it face to face.
+In such a case, you decide to write them a breakup letter, but how do you really go about it?

-But I don’t want to cheat you in any way since it would not be fair to all the good times and love we have shared for so many years.
+I’m so sorry for causing you pain, I never wanted that.
+I’ve tried to fight my feelings for this person, but I’m unable to.
+I don’t want to cheat you in any way since it would not be fair to all the beautiful memories we have shared for so many years.

-I do not think there is any way that our relationship can fall back into place when I see myself having feelings for a new person.
-Harper, you deserve someone who will give you their all, because you are one of the best people I know.
+I do not think there is any way that our relationship can work when I see myself having romantic feelings for a new person.
+You deserve someone who will give you their all, because you are a beautiful person inside out.

 I am sorry for ending it like this.
 I hope you forgive me.